msteffensen19/InstallDockerOnNimbusClient/README.md

 NimbusClient.aos.com.

 Other utilities installed include:
-* docker-compose and docker-app
+* Installs docker-compose and docker-app
-* nimbusapp 1.5.0-nc (modified for Windows and LRE)
+* Installs nimbusapp 1.5.0-nc (modified for Windows and LRE)
-* InstallNimbusAliasesEverywhere - this installs common Nimbus aliases
+* InstallNimbusAliasesEverywhere - this installs common Nimbus aliases (dps, dpsa, di, de)
 * Updates the Path env variable to include C:\Program Files\Docker
+* Installs Passwords.txt on the desktop for common container passwords